Kosovo and Metochia – Kosovo and Metohija

 President Clinton and other NATO leaders were not investigated by the United Nations on charges that they have committed genocide and other war crimes during the 1999 bombing campaign against Yugoslavia.
 Kosovo PM accused of human right abuses.

-Encouraged by a promise by former President Bush that US recognition would be forthcoming, Kosovo made a unilateral declaration of independence in February 2008, – something that Serbia considers a violation of its territorial integrity and Constitution.
+Encouraged by a promise by former President Bush that US recognition would be forthcoming, supported by the United States and most EU member countries, Kosovo made a unilateral declaration of independence in February 2008, on the basis of the Ahtisaari plan – something that Serbia considers a violation of its territorial integrity and Constitution.
 Kosovo’s status is governed by UN Security Council Resolution 1244, which remains the last internationally consensual agreement on Kosovo and envisages only self-government for Kosovo, and acknowledges the “sovereignty and territorial integrity of the Federal Republic of Yugoslavia.”
 Kosovo’s status can’t be changed without a new resolution and borders can be redrawn only with the consent of the involved states.

 By Boba Borojevic http://www.serbianna.com/